aimeecodes/aimee.codes/_posts/2021-03-17-iowa-data-cleaning.md

           LF  0.835891  1.000000
 {% endhighlight %}

-Comparing this to our previous correlation calculation, there is a strict improvement in correlation for all <code>LotConfig</code> features except for <code>CulDSac</code> which could be due to the irregular shape of <code>CulDSac</code> lots, and their disproportionately small <code>LotFrontage</code> measure.
-I predict that, even with the poor predictions for <code>CulDSac</code> lots which make up 87 of our missing 486, we will have success using the linear relationship between <code>LotArea</code> and <code>LotFrontage</code> grouped by <code>LotConfig</code> to fill in our missing <code>LotFrontage</code> feature.
+Comparing this to our previous correlation calculation, there is a strict improvement in correlation for all `LotConfig` features except for `CulDSac` which could be due to the irregular shape of `CulDSac` lots, and their disproportionately small `LotFrontage` measure.
+I predict that, even with the poor predictions for `CulDSac` lots which make up 87 of our missing 486, we will have success using the linear relationship between `LotArea` and `LotFrontage` grouped by `LotConfig` to fill in our missing `LotFrontage` feature.

-To do this, I will separate <code>merged_data</code> into 5 subsets (one for each possible value of <code>LotConfig</code>), remove the <code>NA</code>s from each subset, and then use the resulting subset to train a linear model.
+To do this, I will separate `merged_data` into 5 subsets (one for each possible value of `LotConfig`), remove the `NA`s from each subset, and then use the resulting subset to train a linear model.

-The code used to do this is much easier to view <a href="">on github</a>, since I used a custom function, which, when applied to the data, is able to replace an <code>NA</code> <code>LotFrontage</code> value with a predicted one.
+The code used to do this is much easier to view <a href="">on github</a>, since I used a custom function, which, when applied to the data, is able to replace an `NA` `LotFrontage` value with a predicted one.

-To see how this affected our data, we can compare the previous graphs to updated ones - we should be able to see new data points running along our previously displayed line of best fit for each <code>LotConfig</code>.
+To see how this affected our data, we can compare the previous graphs to updated ones - we should be able to see new data points running along our previously displayed line of best fit for each `LotConfig`.

 <section id="photos-two">
   <img src="/assets/images/2021-03-17/AreaFrontageSubplot0.svg" width = "49%">